xfides/smoothScrollTo-concept/README.md

 function smoothScrollTo({
   scrollTargetElem,
   scrollDuration = DEFAULT_SCROLL_ANIMATION_TIME,
+  onAnimationEnd
 }) {
-  // ... previous stuff
+  // ...

-  // This is how we want to initially call RAF and pass an animation function as a callback requestAnimationFrame(animateSingleScrollFrame)
+  // This is how we want to initially call RAF and
+  // pass an animation function as a callback requestAnimationFrame(animateSingleScrollFrame)
 }
 ```

-#### ⚠️ A Pitfall
+### ⚠️ A Pitfall with `requestAnimationFrame()` and recursion

 By design, `requestAnimationFrame()` passes a `currentTime` timestamp as an argument to the callback.
 Do you remember when we mocked the `currentTime` earlier?
 We can't simply call RAF like this: